Passage du Desir: Release and tour

 The album was announced on June 5, 2024, alongside the announcement of an extensive fall tour.
 It would be called the Why Not tour and include band members bassist Kevin Black on bass, keyboardist Robbie Crowell, guitarist Laur Joamets and drummer Miles Miller.
-Also in this announcement, Simpson revealed he would be releasing all his future albums under the name Johnny Blues but that for the purposes of touring he will use the name Sturgill Simpson.
+Also in this announcement, Simpson revealed he would be releasing all his future albums under the name Johnny Blue Skies but that for the purposes of touring he will use the name Sturgill Simpson.